 Stanley Coren’s Canine Intelligence Study

-In the 1990s, canine psychologist Stanley Coren studied intelligence in over one hundred breeds of dog.
-His study rated canine’s intelligence based on the feedback of one hundred and ninety-nine dog obedience judges.
+In the 1990s, canine psychologist Stanley Coren studied intelligence in over one hundred dog breeds.
+His study rated canine’s brightness based on the feedback of one hundred ninety-nine dog obedience judges.

 Each judge ranked dog breeds in a survey based on the breed‘s ability to learn a new command and obey that command regularly.

 Dogs on the top tier are often working dogs that can learn a new command within five repetitions.
-These dogs obey the new command at least ninety-five percent of the time.
+These dogs obey the new order at least ninety-five percent of the time.

 Dogs on the second tier can learn a new command within five to fifteen repetitions.
-These dogs obey the new command at least eighty-five percent of the time.
+These dogs obey the new order at least eighty-five percent of the time.

 Dogs on the third tier can learn a new command in fifteen to twenty-five repetitions.
-These dogs obey the new command at least seventy percent of the time.
+These dogs obey the new order at least seventy percent of the time.

 Dogs on the fourth tier can learn a new command in twenty-five to forty repetitions.
-These dogs obey the new command at least fifty percent of the time.
+These dogs obey the new order at least fifty percent of the time.

 Dogs on the fifth tier can learn a new command in forty to eighty repetitions.
-These dogs obey the new command at least forty percent of the time.
+These dogs obey the new order at least forty percent of the time.

 Dogs on the sixth tier can learn a new command in more than one hundred repetitions.
-These dogs obey the new command at least thirty percent of the time.
+These dogs obey the new order at least thirty percent of the time.